A Guide To Five Of Singapore’s Best Hawker Markets

 #2 Maxwell Road Food Centre

 Celebrity chef Gordon Ramsay has visited the Maxwell Road Food Centre, and he lost a cook-off to the Tian Tian Hainanese chicken rice crew.
-Which makes sense when you consider that another celebrity chef, Anthony Bourdain, described the rice as “so fragrant and delicious it can be eaten on its own”.
+This makes sense when you consider that another celebrity chef, Anthony Bourdain, described the rice as “so fragrant and delicious it can be eaten on its own”.
 If that doesn’t make you want to line up for an hour for steamed chicken, nothing will.

 The Maxwell Centre is home to more than 100 stalls and can be found smack-bang in the centre of Chinatown.
 Must-try dishes include Zhen Zhen wholegrain porridge, Special Shanghai tim-sum (fried dumplings); traditional Cantonese fish bee hoon soup.